andrewheiss/evalf21.classes.andrewheiss.com/content/example/confounding-sensitivity.markdown

 ## 1     0.816         0.815  6.64     2580.
 0     3 -5801.
 11612.
 11639.
 77080.
 1748  1752
 ```

 By controlling for income and health, we now explain 81.5% of the variation in malaria risk.
 That’s a pretty big jump in `\(R^2\)`.
 Where’d it come from?
-Which of those new variables explained that additional variation.
+Which of those new variables explained that additional variation?

 One way to figure this out is to calculate something called the **partial** `\(R^2\)`.
 To do this, we essentially fit a bunch of variations of the model and leave out individual variables one at a time and note the `\(R^2\)` each time.
 That’s tedious to do manually, but the `rsq.partial()` function from [the **rsq** library](https://cran.r-project.org/web/packages/rsq/) can do it for us: